Visyond/website-hugo/site/content/blog/what-you-should-know-when-building-financial-models.md

 After the model has been built, you need to audit and debug it to make sure all the data and calculations are correct and produce accurate results.

-This is an important step in building financial models as **mistakes can be difficult to detect, and errors can be costly.** According to MarketWatch, [88% of spreadsheets contain errors](https://www.marketwatch.com/story/88-of-spreadsheets-have-errors-2013-04-17).
-Your goal is to be in the other 12%.
+This is an important step in building financial models as **mistakes can be difficult to detect, and errors can be costly.**

 **Best practice is to test the financial model on historical data.** To automate this process, you can use such means as data validation but make sure to not trust it blindly.